cmkluza/electric_skateboard_firmware/notes.md

 ---

 # TODOs
-- 07/29/20 (both): Go through and add consistent formatting for comments/documentation especially in headers
+- 08/01/20 (both): Implement a higher level logging utility that can be used in app.
 - 07/29/20 (both): Implement BLE ES server/client ready alerts to the client
 - 07/29/20 (both): Test BLE ES server/client
 - 07/29/20 (both): Implement secure BLE comms (using peer manager?)